 Majoring in Geography: Bachelor of Arts

-• Four courses from the following course lists, at least three of which must be at the 400-level or above.
+Four additional courses, at least three of which must be at the 400-level or above.
 These may be distributed among, or concentrated within, the following general concentration areas.

 Geographic Information Sciences (GISci): GEOG 477, 491, 541, 577, 591, 592, 594, or 597

 Geography of Human Activity (GHA): GEOG 225, 228, 232, 237, 423, 424, 428, 429, 430, 434, 435, 445, 446, 447, 448, 450, 452, 453, 454, 458, 460, 470, or 542

 Regional Courses: GEOG 259, 260, 261, 262, 265, 266, 267, 268, 269, 457, 458, or 464

 All General Education requirements apply.
 Although the major requires a total of 10 geography courses (30 credit hours), a maximum of 15 geography courses (45 credit hours) can count toward the 120 hours required to graduate.
 Students wishing more information should consult the director of undergraduate studies.